sanjaysp2001/user-authentication-nodejs/README.md

 After Successful login/registration, it displays a page with a welcome message with the name of the user that logged in/registered.
 The use can logout using a button provided

 # Usage
+First install all necessary packages
 ```
 npm install
 ```
+Then start the server using
 ```
 npm start
 ```

+# Example Usernames
+Email: johndoe@gmail.com
+Password: john1234